YYHEggEgg/mihomo-gio-blogs/_posts/2024-08-01-zzz-gacha-impl-en.md

 The above description is very obscure and difficult to understand, but in short, it is because:

-- Players cannot be unable to not draw any items in the extreme case where all the guarantees are triggered;
+- Players cannot be unable to draw any items in the extreme case where all the guarantees are triggered;
 - Players cannot be unable to draw items that do not include the ones they have chosen in the extreme case mentioned above.

 In addition, in the configuration of each category, `is_promotional_items` is used to display which items are currently being promoted to the client; these parameters do not affect the actual drawing process, and are only used to display to the client.